xrdocs/8000/_tutorials/cisco-8800-fan-tray-fabric-card-line-card-replacement.md

 1. Align the back of the line card to the guides in the open line card slot and slide the line card all the way into the slot.
 2. The line card stops when its front is about 0.25 inches (0.6 cm) outside the front of the chassis.
-3.
+3. Ejectors
-a)	LC Type1 - Press the ejector buttons, and the two levers move partway from the center of the line card.
+  - LC Type1: Press the ejector buttons, and the two levers move partway from the center of the line card.
-b)	LC Type2 - Slide the ejector lever latches to unlock the ejector levers and open the ejector levers outward.
+  - LC Type2: Slide the ejector lever latches to unlock the ejector levers and open the ejector levers outward.
 4. Close the ejectors by rotating the ends of the two levers toward the center of the chassis.
 5. Tighten the two captive screws.
 (Fully tighten both captive installation screws to ensure that the card is correctly seated in the router.
 A card that is only partially seated in the router might not operate properly, even if it boots.)
 6. Attach each interface cable to the appropriate port on the line card.
 Use the label on each cable to determine which port each cable attaches to.